-As evidenced by figure 1-2, a significant portion of the Town of Johnstown's population in the year 2000 was between the ages of 35 and 54, and these age groups, as well as the 65 and over age group, were by far the fastest growing.
-Every age group below the age of 35, however, experienced significant decline.
+As evidenced by figure 1-2, a significant portion of the Town of La Prairie's population in the year 2000 was between the ages of 35 and 44, and 45 and 54, were by far the fastest growing.
 Like the rest of Rock County (and the country in general), this data reflects the result of the "baby boomer" generation continuing to age and approach retirement.
 Again, this data allows the Town to plan for the economic (job market, industry, tax base) and social (recreation, health care, school systems) implications of the dynamics of its population.